-A problem has to be solved in a sequential approach to attain some goal, the partial-order plan specifies all actions that need to be taken, but specifies an ordering of the actions only when required.
+A problem has to be solved in a sequential approach to attain the goal.
+The partial-order plan specifies all actions that need to be undertaken but specifies an order of the actions only when required.

-First-order Predicate logic is collection of formal systems, where each statement is divided into a subject and a predicate.
-The predicate refers to only one subject and it can either modify or define the properties of the subject.
+First-order predicate logic is a collection of formal systems, where each statement is divided into a subject and a predicate.
+The predicate refers to only one subject, and it can either modify or define the properties of the subject.

 |A ⋀ B ⊢ A → B (Induction)||A ⋀ (A → B) ⊢ B (Deduction)||B ⋀ (A → B) ⊢ A (Abduction)|

 - Semi-supervised Learning

 - Reinforcement Learning